Estimated reading time: 2 minutes

-Hi!
 So, if you are thinking about riding a bike – as a way of commute, as a leisure vehicle, as a lifestyle or purely because your friends are doing it, let us tell you that it is best learnt with an open mind.
-You must cast aside your fears and preconceived notions about bikes and biking.
+You must cast aside your fears and preconceived notions about motorcycles and motorcycling.
 What follows is a series of motorcycling info graphics and their explanations.
 As a rider, these bike riding tips will help you avoid mistakes.
 Let’s get going!

 Universal Motorcycling Rules